ABOUT DEMOCRACY FUND

 EDUCATION, EXPERIENCE, AND SKILLS REQUIREMENTS

-Deep passion for strengthening American democracy
+Deep passion for strengthening American democracy.

-Professional maturity, demonstrated ability to exercise good judgment
+Professional maturity, demonstrated ability to exercise good judgment.

-Skilled in pro-actively handling multiple assignments simultaneously and prioritizing tasks and deadlines with an attention to detail to deliver high quality results
+Skilled in pro-actively handling multiple assignments simultaneously and prioritizing tasks and deadlines with an attention to detail to deliver high-quality results.

-Flexibility and initiative to work both independently and as part of a team
+Flexibility and initiative to work both independently and as part of a team.

-Position is based in the Washington, D.C. area
+This role is based in Washington, D.C.

 Interested candidates should submit cover letter and resume here.
 No calls please.